Bangladeshi soldiers accused of raping 12-year-old Rohingya refugee girl | DW | 04.10.2019

 Bangladeshi troops have allegedly raped an underage Rohingya girl at the Cox's Bazar refugee camp.
-The authorities deny rape allegations, but the girl's family told DW they were being harassed by the security forces.
+The authorities deny rape allegations, but the girl's family told DW they were being threatened by security forces.

 Recently, three Bangladeshi troops were accused of raping a 12-year-old girl at a Rohingya refugee camp in Cox's Bazar city.
 According to Mohammad Osman, the brother of the victim, the incident took place on September 29, when the soldiers were patrolling the Nayapara refugee camp.

 "Three soldiers forced their way into our house that evening.
-One of them held my sister to the ground, while others raped her," Osman said.
+One of them held her mouth tightly, while the others raped her," Osman said.

 Read more: Rohingya people in Myanmar: What you need to know

 Osman's neighbor told DW that the girl was taken to the nearby clinic as she was bleeding.
-Another Rohingya refugee, who accompanied the girl to the healthcare facility, said she was not able to walk properly.
+Another Rohingya refugee, who saw the girl at the healthcare facility, said she was not able to walk properly.

 The girl was later transferred to a main hospital in Cox's Bazar.
 Shaheen Abdur Rahman, the doctor who treated her, confirmed that the girl was brought to the hospital.
 He, however, refused to comment on rape allegations.